 Besides positive feedback, thank you messages, and benefits for work appreciation, the letter samples also let you write about a performance you are not satisfied with.
 The written communication sample content helps you learn how to write your employee appraisal letters.
 You can also request a personal meeting to discuss additional benefits and more.
 Discover the templates suitable for your upcoming employee evaluation below.

 Free Thank You Appraisal Letter Sample

 Employee Appraisal Letter Templates

-An Employee’s Appraisal Letter is a formal method of evaluating an employee’s performance in an organization.
+An employee appraisal letter in Google Docs is a formal method of evaluating an employee’s performance in an organization.
 The letter is sent to employees by their hr managers.
-Appraisals are essential to understand the abilities of the employees and their performance for further growth and development in their professional career.
+Appraisals are essential to understand the abilities of the employees and their performance for further growth and development in their professional careers.
 For employees, appraisals also estimate the success of their careers.
 Generally, the hr managers will evaluate employees’ strengths and weaknesses of their employees.
-Supervisors share professional appraisal letters to their employees who are working under them in an organization.
+Supervisors share professional appraisal letters with their employees who are working under them in an organization.
 While writing the Appraisal letter, take note of the following points:

 - The letters are written in a professional business format.

 - The details, such as the salary information and statement of how the employees are evaluated, are mentioned.

 - The strengths and weaknesses of the employees and information on how their performance can be improved are also written in the appraisal letter.